OvercodedStack/Directory-PDF-Scanner/README.md

 ![How_to](https://raw.githubusercontent.com/OvercodedStack/Directory-PDF-Scanner/master/Copy_paste.png)

+If properly ran, you should find a `results.csv` file inside of your target directory.

 ## Why was this created?

 I am a frustrated graduate student in CS.
 I understandably have several hundreds papers lying in directories which sometimes I have no idea what they are for.
 To organize them by hand is a pain but to write along with the citations for those papers is a bigger pain.
 I would use an automated tool for citation, however I don't feel like breaking my flow of understanding especially when I can recall what the paper was about using the authors and the paper title.
 Thus, this tool was born to combat that problem.